Best Of, Itinerary, Japan, Kanto

 Hakone Funicular

-What to do in Hakone
+Things to do in Hakone

-There is a reason why Hakone is a popular trip from Tokyo.
+There is a reason why Hakone is a popular trip to take from Tokyo.
 This town is practically made for visitors.
 There are so many things to see and do here!
 Let’s go into detail about each of them one by one:

 1. Hakone Open Air Museum

 I missed out on going to Hakone Open Air Museum on my first visit to Hakone.
 But I’m so glad I made it here on my second visit!
-This is definitely a place you should not miss, but only if the weather is cooperating – most of the art exhibitions are outdoors.
+This is definitely a place you should not miss, especially if the weather is cooperating – most of the art exhibitions are outdoors.

 The Weeper, one of the outdoor art exhibit right by the entrance of the museum

-Hakone Open Air Museum
+Hakone Travel Guide - Hakone Open Air Museum

 Cosmical Color Space by Shigeo Matsubara

-This museum is a great place for kids – a few of the art exhibit is definitely geared toward kids.
+This museum is also a great place for kids – in fact, a few of the art exhibit is definitely geared toward kids.
 There is an entire structure made of wood called “Woods of Net”, and inside there are colorful hand-knit nets kids can play in.
 My toddler definitely enjoyed his time here.

-Hakone Open Air Museum
+Hakone Travel Guide - Hakone Open Air Museum

 Woods of Net at Hakone Open Air Museum

-Hakone Open Air Museum
+Hakone Travel Guide - Hakone Open Air Museum

 Woods of Net at Hakone Open Air Museum